Grytviken: Ernest Shackleton

-He again returned to Grytviken during the Shackleton-Rowett Expedition and this is where he died, shortly after New Year's Day, prior to the expedition heading south to Antarctica.
-His widow chose South Georgia as his final resting place so this is where he remained.
+He again returned to Grytviken during the Shackleton–Rowett Expedition and this is where he died, aged just 47, shortly after New Year's Day, prior to the expedition heading south to Antarctica.
+His widow chose South Georgia as his final resting place, so this is where he was buried.
 His grave is located south of Grytviken, alongside those of whalers who had died on the island.

 On 27 November 2011, the ashes of Frank Wild, Shackleton's "right-hand man," were interred on the right side of Shackleton's grave-site.
 The inscription on the rough-hewn granite block set to mark the spot reads "Frank Wild 1873–1939, Shackleton's right-hand man."
 Wild's relatives and Shackleton's only granddaughter, Alexandra Shackleton, attended a service conducted by Richard Hines, rector of the Falkland Islands.
 The writer Angie Butler discovered the ashes in the vault of Braamfontein Cemetery, Johannesburg, while researching her book The Quest for Frank Wild.
 She said "His ashes will now be where they were always supposed to be.
 It just took them a long time getting there."